ruieduardonunes/treasure-hunt/README.md

 Made in collaboration with Fiona Fox and [Daniel Dallago](www.danieldallago.com) for kid's day 🎈.

 ## What you'll need
-- A treasure map. *You can download this [one](https://github.com/ruieduardonunes/treasure-hunt/blob/master/01-Map/01-Map_Print.pdf) we've made earlier*;
+- A treasure map.
+You can download this [one](https://github.com/ruieduardonunes/treasure-hunt/blob/master/01-Map/01-Map_Print.pdf) we've made earlier;
 - Voice recordings of the riddles.
 You can record your own, or use [this](https://github.com/ruieduardonunes/treasure-hunt/tree/master/02-Sound_Files);
 - A Bare Conductive Touch Board and Electric Paint. *You can get them [here](https://www.bareconductive.com/shop/)*;
 - Ten alligator wires;